Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 While today, the surrounding landscape is relatively flat, back in the Iron Age, the area was covered by bog, quicksand, and ponds and surrounded by dense woodland.

-Does a guided day trip from Dublin sound like something you'd be interested in?
+Does a day trip from Dublin sound like something you'd be interested in?
 Let me know in the comments below.